-and the busy retail and entertainment districts, lie large expanses of greenery, rugged mountain peaks, natural reserves and over 260 islands.
+and the busy retail and entertainment districts, lie large expanses of greenery, rugged mountain peaks, marshes and natural reserves in the lowlands and over 260 islands.

 Geography of Hong Kong: Main Areas

 Hong Kong Island covers a mere 7% of the total territory while Kowloon consists of roughly 4%, but together they account

 for 47% of Hong Kong's total population according to the 2014 Census.

 The New Territories make up more than two-thirds of the land, it fans out from the Kowloon peninsula upwards until the border with Mainland China and